-Take a look through my portfolio, and read about me below.
+If this sounds interesting to you, take a look through my Portfolio, and read about me below and on my Blog.
 Check out items I have for sale in my Etsy Store.

-Feel free to email firstname.lastname@example.org with comments, questions, or refinish and build requests.
+Feel free to email firstname.lastname@example.org with comments, questions, build requests, or refinish estimates.
 I’ll be happy to get back to you.

 How Randall’s Wood Works came to be: